kroxylicious/kroxylicious/kubernetes-examples/filters/record-encryption/README.md

 It will:

-* deploy an Apache Kafka Cluster to Kubernetes using Strimzi.
+* deploy an Apache Kafka&#174; Cluster to Kubernetes using Strimzi.
 * deploy an instance of Kroxylicious to the same Kubernetes cluster  to proxy the Kafka Cluster with configuration for `RecordEncryption`.
 * deploy an instance of HashiCorp Vault to store the keys used to encrypt the kafka records.